 The units above marked are available as stand-alone unit programmes and are available for individual registration.
-Please visit the NCFE website for further information.
+Please visit www.ncfe.org.uk/units for further information.

-To achieve the NCFE Level 4 NVQ Diploma in Management, learners must successfully demonstrate their achievement of all learning outcomes and assessment criteria of the units as detailed in this qualification specification.
+To achieve the NCFE Level 3 Diploma in Management, learners must successfully demonstrate their achievement of all learning outcomes and assessment criteria of the units as detailed in this qualification specification.
 Grades are not awarded.

 Learners who aren't successful can resubmit work within the registration period; however, a charge may apply.
+A Credit

-A Credit Certificate can be requested for learners who don't achieve their full qualification but who have achieved at least one whole unit.
+Certificate can be requested for learners who don't achieve their full qualification but who have achieved at least one whole unit.